 Waitlisted students can use this entry to talk and ask questions.

 For now, you need to look at your other options and think about which one feels right to you.
 Some of you will want to hold on and see what happens with the waitlist and others will want to fully invest themselves in another school.
 Either way, you need to submit a deposit at a school by May 1st to ensure yourself a spot in another school's freshman class.
-If you are offered a spot in our class and you decide to accept it, you'll have to write to that other school and withdraw your name from the class (you will probably lose your deposit at that school).
+If you are offered a spot in our class and you decide to accept it, you'll have to write to that other school and withdraw your name from the class (you may lose your deposit at that school).
 Just remember that you can't "double deposit".